Sonata165/sonata165.github.io/projects/amt.md

         <span class="demo-label">MT3</span>
         <play-toggle for="#roll-mt3"></play-toggle>
       </div>
-      <p class="demo-note">Many duplicated and hallucinated notes &mdash; 1801 in all, and 53 above the axis.
-The polyphony is obviously beyond what a single guitar can do.</p>
+      <p class="demo-note">Many duplicated and hallucinated notes.
+The polyphony level is obviously beyond with what a single guitar can do.</p>
     </div>
     <div class="demo-main">
       <audio id="roll-mt3" class="pr-silent" preload="metadata">